dmmil/rnn22/README.md

 This program implements the neural network of V.Y.
 Osipov (https://doi.org/10.1016/j.neucom.2018.05.009) and implements the functionality described in the articles (https://doi.org/10.1007/s00521-020-04843-5, https://doi.org/10.1016/j.eswa.2020.114521 )

+The project is developed and maintained by the research team, which is a part of the Research Center "Strong Artificial Intelligence in Industry" (ITMO University)

 Author - Dmitriy Miloserdov (SPC RAS).

 License: GNU GPL v3